ilg-ul/opt-install-scripts/README.md

 $ alias agme='export PATH${HOME}/opt/homebrew-gae/bin:${PATH}'
 ```

+This formula is keg-only, which means it was not symlinked into /Users/ilg/opt/homebrew-gme,
+because macOS provides the BSD gettext library & some software gets confused if both are in the library path.

 ## homebrew-gae (DEPRECATED)

 This Homebrew instance provides tools used during [GNU ARM Eclipse]((http://gnuarmeclipse.github.io)) binary tools builds, like [QEMU](http://gnuarmeclipse.github.io/qemu/), [OpenOCD](http://gnuarmeclipse.github.io/openocd/) and [Windows Build Tools](http://gnuarmeclipse.github.io/windows-build-tools/).